International Assoc. AIA, RIBA, TMMOB

 Before entering the world of academia,

-Dr. Wilson worked as an architect in Philadelphia, Berlin, and London, and is registered with the United Kingdom's architectural registration board, the ARB.
+Christopher worked as an architect in Philadelphia, Berlin, and London, and is registered with the United Kingdom's architectural registration board, the ARB.

 DESIGN